Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Asthma.md

 ![[Asthma#^78a83e]]

 ### *Long-term Asthma*
+Long term management centers around combination of education, follow-up, and preventative treatment as well as avoiding triggers

 1. Calculate the **Asthma Severity**: ![[Asthma#^6df757]]
 2. Check the relevant chronic therapy result:![[Pasted image 20230507144241.png]]
+3. Follow up in 2-6 weeks.
+If there is a good response in >3 consecutive months, consider **stepping down**
+4. If inadequare response, check for:
+	1. Treatment adherence and technique
+	2. Manage cormobidities
+	3. Consider advancing to next step

 ## Criteria
 ### *Asthma Severity*